 [Never Hold] - the standard behaviour for motorised faders where the fader always relates to the current page.
-To regain control of a playback from another page you have to go back to that page and level match the fader.
-When a playback is active from another page the display area goes purple and the apge number is shown at the top in light blue.
+To regain control of a playback from another page you have to go back to that page and level match the fader (which is done automatically by motorised fader).
+When a playback is active from another page the display area goes purple and the page number is shown at the top in light blue.

 Current Handle World: Sets the handle world.
-See 2.4.2.
+See 3.5.2.